-6.1.5 Impact on Biological Environment
+6.1.6 Impact on Biological Environment

-As discussed earlier, there are few shrubs and herbs within the site.
-Site preparation will involve removal of the shrubs and herbs present at site which will cause change in the modified habitat within the site leading to a loss of floral biodiversity at local level.
+As discussed earlier, the GSS site at Kolebira presently is demarcated as revenue forestland and Forest Clearance as per the provisions of the FCA, 1980 would be taken, before any project related activity can commence.
+There are approximately 10-15 matured trees along the southeast boundary and center of the proposed GSS site.
+Site preparation will involve removal of the trees (Sal, Palas etc.), shrubs and herbs present at site from the site, which will cause change in the habitat within the site leading to a loss of floral biodiversity at local level.

-Faunal species that have high probability of occurrence within the site include amphibians (Common toad), reptiles (lizards and snakes), birds (House crow, Common sparrow, Common myna, Drongo, doves, parakeets, kites etc.) and mammals (Indian Grey mongoose, squirrel, rat etc.).
-Removal of vegetation from the site can adverse on residential burrowing faunal species viz. reptiles (lizards and snakes), ground roosting birds (sparrows, pigeon, doves etc.) and mammals (mongoose, rat etc.).
-In most cases however it has been observed that faunal species to migrate to other local habitats which are adjacent, if the land affected is not very large.
+Faunal species that have high probability of occurrence within the site include amphibians (Common toad), reptiles (lizards and snakes), birds (crow, sparrow, myna, drongo, doves, parakeets, kites etc.) and mammals (mongoose, squirrels etc.).
+Removal of vegetation from the site can have adverse impact on residential burrowing faunal species viz. reptiles (lizards and snakes), ground roosting birds (sparrows, pigeon, doves etc.) and mammals (mongoose, rat etc.).
+Some stray movement of IUCN Endangered (Version 2018-1) species, Indian Elephant has been reported at the forest areas in proximity to the site during certain period of the year.

-The floral species that would be affected because of site clearance and preparation are few shrubs and herbs.
-The loss of shrubs and herbs from the site will not create any habitat degradation or fragmentation in the area.
-None of the floral or faunal species expected to be present within the site is threatened as per IUCN Classification (Version 2017-3).
+The floral species that would be affected because of site clearance and preparation are few trees, shrubs and herbs.
+The loss of few scattered trees, shrubs and herbs from the site will not create any habitat degradation or fragmentation in the area.
+None of the floral or faunal species expected to be present within the site is threatened as per IUCN Classification (Version 2018-1).
 Vegetation clearance may affect the faunal species mentioned above, however, there are similar habitats in the vicinity and the species can easily relocate to those areas.
 The scale of impact will be medium as it causes irreversible damage to a modified habitat.
-Duration of the impact will be long term as vegetation clearance would create a permanent impact within the site area.
+Duration of the impact will be long-term as vegetation clearance would create a permanent impact within the site area.
 Extent of the impact would be only within the project site and immediate vicinity.

 Construction activities will include excavation, movement of machineries, increased anthropogenic movement (men and transport) and may lead to minor disturbances to floral and faunal habitats in the vicinity of the site because of deposition of dust, noise and light generated during construction activities may affect feeding, breeding and movement of animals.
+There is a Reserve Forest 1.31 km east from the proposed GSS location.
+Possibility of construction activities / labour camp activities (sourcing of material, cutting of trees for fuel wood, disposal of wastes, labour movement, movement of construction vehicles, etc.) infringing on forest areas cannot be ruled out completely.
 However, these disturbances will be for a temporary period and expected to be of low magnitude and local in scale.
+The study area has reports of movement of Indian Elephant, which is an IUCN Endangered species.
+Therefore, the sensitivity of the site has been considered as high.

-During the operation phase, several species of birds identified during the ecological study which can perch (viz. doves, pigeon, mynas, kites etc.) or make nests within the GSS area (viz. sparrows, pigeons, doves etc.) with a possibility for electrocution.
-The same could occur to small mammalian species like mongoose, macaques etc. may get electrocuted within the GSS area.
-However, the chances of birds and mammalian species getting electrocuted within the GSS site are rare; moreover the species having the potential to get electrocuted are common in the area and of low sensitivity.
-Overall the significance of impact on biological environment can be rated to be between minor to moderate.
+During the operation phase, several species of birds identified during the ecological study, which can perch (viz. doves, pigeon, mynas, kites etc.) or make nests within the GSS area (viz. sparrows, pigeons, doves etc.) with a possibility for electrocution.
+Small mammalian species like mongoose, macaques, langurs, civets may get electrocuted within the GSS area.
+However, the chances of birds and mammalian species being electrocuted within the GSS site are rare; moreover, the species having the potential to get electrocuted are common in the area and of medium sensitivity.
+Overall, the significance of impact on biological environment can be rated to be moderate.